Do Go On - 500 (Part 3) - The Antwerp Diamond Heist with Wil Anderson and Rhys Nicholson

 How much do you get charged for going over?

-I'm not sure.
-I don't want to find out.
+I don't want to find it.

 Well, we'll see.